maniak-dobrii/maniak-dobrii.github.io/_posts/2015-9-22-understanding-ios-internationalization.md

 2015-09-21 12:56:00.272 LocalizationTests[99346:9581633] en_US (currentLocale) for 5: MANY
 ```

-That's good, it uses correct plural rules for the `.stringsdict`, which **contains strings in russian for russian plural forms**.
+That's good, it uses correct plural rules for the `.stringsdict`, which **contains strings in Russian for Russian plural forms**.
 No matter which NSLocale I provide, it uses correct plural rules and formats numbers according to settings from NSLocale.

 ```
 // iOS 9